The deadline for Spring, 2015 admissions is November 28, 2014.

 Admission to the fully On-line Master of Criminal Justice program is very competitive and limited to a number of well-qualified applicants.
-As an applicant, you will be evaluated on past academic performance (GPA), your resume/vita and personal statement (for program fit and writing ability), score on the Graduate Record Examination (GRE), and overall experience in the criminal justice field or other related areas of expertise.
+As an applicant, you will be evaluated on past academic performance (GPA - a minimum overall GPA of 3.0 is required of all applicants), your resume/vita and personal statement (for program fit and writing ability), scores on the Graduate Record Examination (GRE - applicants must achieve a minimum of the 20th percentile on all categories), personal Letters of Recommendation, and overall experience in the criminal justice field or other related areas of expertise.
 Prior to being considered for admission, the Criminal Justice Department must be in receipt of the following materials:

 - A completed application to the Master of Criminal Justice program

-- A current resume or vita (be sure to include a current e-mail address)
+- A resume or vita (be sure to include a current e-mail address)

-- A written personal statement explaining interest in the program (2-3 double-spaced pages detailing how your past academic, professional, and personal experiences have prepared you for graduate work in general and our program in particular) NOTE: Your personal statement must disclose any felony convictions or removal from a position within the criminal justice system.
-Failure to disclose this information will be grounds for removal from the program.
+- A written personal statement explaining interest in the program (2-3 double-spaced pages detailing how your past academic, professional, and personal experiences have prepared you for graduate work in general and our program in particular).

 - TOEFL (for those who are not International Students, but for whom English is not their primary language)